 - Development of negative feelings about the police, authorities or others who are helping the victim to move away from the aggressor;

-- Development of emotional identification and friendship with the aggressor;
+- Development of emotional bond and friendship with the aggressor;

 - The belief that the aggressor has the same values and goals in life.

-Stockholm syndrome usually develops in situations that are life-threatening and where there are hostages.
+Stockholm syndrome usually develops in situations that are life-threatening, where there are hostages.
 Some factors that have been identified to influence the development of this type of syndrome include:

 - Personality type and personal history of the person being held hostage;

 - Need for approval by authority figures such as boss or parents;